bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 She is able to unlock it because she obviously knows her own secret, her own lowercase z, and she knows the sum of the other points, albeit not any one of them individually.
 The reason she knows that sum is because Alice sent it to her in the onion packet.
 So then when she unlocks it, This is where the PTLC magic is coming in.
-So the way that the unlocking is supposed to work is It's supposed to reveal to the preceding hop What the secret is going to be so the preceding hop sees this unlock using A plus B plus C plus D plus Z.
+So the way that the unlocking is supposed to work is It's supposed to reveal to the preceding hop What the secret is going to be so the preceding hop sees this unlock using A + B + C + D + Z.
 And then by subtracting their own secret, which Dave still has because it is lowercase D that Dave originally received in the onion packet from Alice, Dave is then able to subtract lowercase D and using that, unlock the PLC from Carol.
 And that propagates all the way to the bottom.
 Smooth sliding animation.